unionai-oss/unionml/docs/tutorials/mnist.md

 - `classifier__max_iter` - It determines the maximum number of passes over the training data (aka epochs).
 By default it is set to 1,000.
 - `sample()` - It returns a random sample of items from an axis of object.
 - `random_state` - Argument if set to a particular integer, will return same rows as sample in every iteration.
-- `drop()` - Function returns a new object with labels in requested axis removed. (`labels` : Index or column labels to drop; `axis` : Whether to drop labels from the index (0 / "index") or columns (1 / "columns").)
+- `drop()` - Function returns a new object with labels in requested axis removed (`labels` : Index or column labels to drop; `axis` : Whether to drop labels from the index (0 / "index") or columns (1 / "columns")).

 ## Step 5: Serving on a Gradio Widget

 Finally, let's create a `gradio` widget by simply using the [`model.predict`](https://unionml.readthedocs.io/en/latest/generated_api_reference/unionml.model.Model.html#unionml.model.Model.predict) method into the `gradio.Interface` object.

 Before we do this, however, we want to define a [`feature_loader`](https://unionml.readthedocs.io/en/latest/dataset.html#feature-loader) function to handle the raw input coming from the `gradio` widget:

 ```{code-cell} ipython3
 import numpy as np